barretg/hl1-anniversary-ap/docs/PORT_PLAN.md

 Read this file first.

+**Every phase is done, and multiple full runs have been completed without issue.** Everything below is kept as the record of how the port was made.

 **Phases 1 and 2 are done, and Phases 3 to 5 are written and building.**
 The strip list below has been executed, the layout table is retail's, the data is regenerated against `valve/maps`, the client and world are repointed at the